FelixBenning/ParallelCLectureNotes/lectureNotes.md

   ```

 Of course there are certain things like the use of `__LINE__` or `__FILE__` for debugging, which require the use of macros.

+### SIMD, OMP or Cuda?

+#### Cost of Memory Operations

+In order to use cuda, one needs to move data from CPU RAM to GPU RAM.
+Only then the calculation can start, and afterwards this operation has to be reversed.
+This is expensive.
+In fact we incur a fixed cost of complexity $O(n)$.
+It is fair to assume, that memory access is more expensive than any CPU operations and in order to move it to the device and back, we incur roughly two times this cost.
+So any $O(n)$ algorithm with small constant (i.e. only a couple operations on every element) will bottleneck on memory and not computation.
+Which means that it is undesirable to use Cuda because the CPU will need less than half as many memory operations.

+In contrast may computations per memory operation, e.g.

+- $O(n^m)$ complexity with $m>1$, like matrix multiplication
+- or simply a large constant like many random variables per seed, utilized within the GPU instead of exported to the CPU (e.g for a max distribution)

+generally favor the GPU, if operations are reasonably independent/parallelizable.

+#### SIMD vs OMP

+Often times SIMD and OMP are not mutually exclusive.
+But there are cases, where one or the other is less beneficial.

+Examples

+- Long independent calculations:
+  $$
+  r_i = a_i*b_i +c_i/d_i -f_i
+  $$
+  There is no reason not to use OMP here, but it lends itself perfectly for SIMD and since the calculation is relatively long, the compiler might not recognize that this can be vectorized.
+But loop unrolling would probably already be enough.

+- Alignment Problems:
+  $$
+  r_i = a_{i+1} *a_i +b_i
+  $$
+  This memory alignment problem, makes SIMD more difficult.
+Although it is probably still possible using unaligned loads.

+- Surprising "Coincidences":
+  $$
+  (r_i,...,r_{i+7}) = ((r_{i-8}/r_{i-16})\text{mod 5},...,(r_{i-1}/r_{i-9})\text{mod} 5)
+  $$